Here’s a rather entertaining question from Jeff, but one the deals with an all-too-common evergreen creative ailment: writing confidence.

 So if you’re feeling really frustrated, about to give up, or that your work is not good enough, turn down the heat on chasing publication.
 What you write when you’re blocked and angry and doubtful will most likely not be a joy for others to read, and you’ll just be getting yourself further away from your goals instead of closer when you are in that mindset.

 Sometimes frustration is a good thing — it spurns you on when you might otherwise quit — but I find that the specific frustration of not being published yet has one common cure: stop submitting and start nursing the writing.

 Maybe it’s not time to submit yet.
 Maybe your writing craft or a particular project isn’t ready to go out into the world yet.
 Maybe you’ve recently gone on submission with something and it’s better to stop and see what you learned from that round instead of jumping right back into the ring.

 Whatever the case, self-doubt tends to grow under scrutiny.
-If this is what you’re experiencing, it’s totally okay to pull back, rehabilitate your confidence and your creativity, and try to get published down the line.
+If this is what you’re experiencing, it’s totally okay to pull back, rehabilitate your writing confidence and your creativity, and try to get published down the line.
 Publishers and agents will always be there (even in the digital future).
 Your excitement, positivity, and motivation may not, especially if you force it to take too many blows when it’s still growing.
 So focus on your inner creative assets when you’re feeling down, and the rest will come in time.

 Developing your writing skills is a great way to shake off a creative slump.
 Hire me as your freelance editor and we’ll work on strengthening your skills together.